What's in a name? A lot, when it comes to humanizing AI

 "It humanizes the technology.
 We felt that people — clients and employees — would be more accepting of the technology if it had a name," said James Rhodes, Morningstar's chief technology officer and president of its data, research and enterprise solutions.

 Morningstar launched "Mo" in May 2023.
-It can now answer more than 100,000 user questions, including product support-related questions like how to import a portfolio or create a client proposal within Morningstar.
+Since then, users have asked Mo more than 100,000 questions, including product support-related questions like how to import a portfolio or create a client proposal within Morningstar.

 "We also gave Mo a face to demonstrate that Mo can be another member of one's team," Rhodes said.
 "We wanted people to feel like Mo was a team member there to help them."